Improvement of Drinking Water (Surface and Ground) Quality, Beneficial to Human Use

 Table 1 shows the values of detected heavy metals such as Cd, Ni, Pb, Mn and Fe in some of the studied samples, higher than the permissible limits of WHO and EMH .
 This might be due to discharge domestic wastewater of many villages which lies on the two sides of the two branches of Nile.
 Also, these two branches receive through distributaries canals, the agricultural wastes such as pesticides, fertilizers and other residues.
 Table 2 shows the polluted drinking water samples by micro-organisms (bacteria, coliform, bluish green algae and protozoa) exceed than the permissible limits of EMH .
 The risks from chemical pollution of water are on a small scale compared with the hazards from microbial contamination of drinking water.
 Among 20 to 30 different infective diseases may be affected by change in water supply.
 Many of this water related diseases depend on faeces access to domestic water sources.
 The chain transmission may be broken by safe disposal of faeces as well as by protection of the water supplies.
 It is important to mention that bacteria may survive for more than six months in proper subsurface environment .
 Most of the area of study has no sewage system.
 Many people use septic tanks without any cautions for preventing the water from contamination.
 Also, disposal sites and open drains in which the wastes usually disposed are present extensively in the area.
 According to WHO and EMH standard limits for drinking, the drinking water must not contain any bacteria.
 The differentiation of the microbial load might be attributed to the volume, the type and the source of pollution of the water sources.
 Thus, the drinking water must be treated a giants microbiological pollution before its distribution to consumers.
 Also, it is very important to prevent different sources of microorganisms to reach drinking water.
 Sewage system projects are implemented in all towns and villages.
 Potential pretreatment strategies include inactivation by advanced oxidation, such as UV with the addition of bio-film signaling agents that either disperse or interfere with quorum sensing .
 In water treatment, the contaminants are typically pathogens, colloids non organic materials and in some cases trace organic compounds (natural and synthetic).
 Low pressure membranes are playing a major role in water treatment.

 For some membranes, there is a need to improve retention at the same or higher water permeability, and this has been achieved by ‘stretched pore’ membranes, where the elongated pores achieve higher permeability along with lower molecular weight cutoff.
 Water reclamation by RO could be assisted by improved bio-fouling control strategies under development.
 Guidelines are values set for specific parameters based on studies and field observations that typically represent the upper limit of safe for the use.
 No single set of water quality guidelines is universally applicable.
-Many factors, including the level of technology, economic status, relative associated risk, and field conditions, influence the variability of guidelines among nations [2, 4, 10].
+Many factors, including the level of technology, economic status, relative associated risk, and field conditions, influence the variability of guidelines among nations [Water reuse: Issues Technologies and applications'.
+McGraw-Hill, New York.
+2007.">2, 4, 10].
 Commonly, standards apply to potable water due to direct consumption by people.
 RO is now the predominant method of desalting.
 Membrane distillation (MD) is a thermally driven membrane process which has the benefit of ambient pressure and the ability to operate at very high salinity so that overall recoveries > 80% may be feasible, possibly involving MD crystallization .

 One of the main reasons attributed the deviation of the previous recorded parameters from the standard WHO and EMH values is due to percolation of the drainage liquid wastes to the groundwater.
 Water treatment could see better membranes with both higher permeability and tighter cutoff.